Sim0ne42/captcha-solver/README.md

 * In the `src/main/resources/python/notebook` directory, there is the notebook in `ipynb` and `py` formats.
   Starting from this notebook and using, for example, [Google Colab](https://colab.research.google.com/), you can create a new model

+## Disclaimer

+This project is provided for demonstration and educational purposes only, and should not be used for illegal activities.
+The author is not responsible for any improper use and users are expected to comply with all laws and regulations.

+Automatic CAPTCHA resolution may harm websites and users are advised to respect website policies and use this project ethically and legally.

+The author of this project does not guarantee the ability to resolve all types of CAPTCHA or specific results, as resolution depends on various factors, including CAPTCHA complexity and the specific implementation of the website.

+By using this project, users agree to this disclaimer and the author retains the right to change it at any time without notice.